Subhraneel77/DiabetesPredML/README.md

-# Student Marks Prediction Machine Learning Pipeline
+# DiabetesPrediction Machine Learning Pipeline

 ### Step 1: Create a new environment